kazuhitoyokoi/nr-handson-techxchange2025/chatapp.md

 ```
 ![](images/function4ollama.png)

-For http request node, the following settings are needed to select or input on the node property UI.
+For http request node, the following settings are needed to be selected or inputted on the node property UI.
 - Method: POST
 - URL:
   ```